 We are pleased to announce that the 7th Language Creation Conference will take place July 22-23, 2017 in Calgary, Alberta, Canada at the University of Calgary.

 Your local hosts will be Joseph W. Windsor and Dr. Christine Schreyer.

 Speakers and Presenters — to be determined.

 Call For Presentations

 If you are interested in giving a talk at LCC7, please contact us at firstname.lastname@example.org with your name, the title of your presentation (or a placeholder if you are uncertain about it), and at least a short description of the topic.
+The deadline for proposals is April 16, 2017, so keep that in mind if you still want to send us a proposal but haven’t done so yet.
 All topics relevant to language creation are welcome, as long as you do not preselytize.
 If you have other ideas for the conference besides a talk, you are welcome to propose them via this address as well.

 Join the LCC7 Mailing List

 If you are planning to attend the LCC7, whether in person or remotely, don’t hesitate to join the LCC7 mailing list: email@example.com, which you can subscribe to via this webpage: http://lists.conlang.org/listinfo.cgi/lcc7-info-conlang.org.
 You can use this mailing list to ask us and/or the local hosts questions, discuss relevant ideas, or even plan your trip together with other attendees.
 Any discussion relevant to the LCC7 is OK.